viragohuegah/Create-AI-powered-apps-with-open-source-LangChain/README.md

 <a name="usage"></a>

 ## Usage
 You can run each of the program by using the command below.
-For better GUI run on `Public URL`
+For better GUI run on `Public URL`.
+Don't forget to insert your API Key.

 - Simple Chatbot
 ```bash
 python simple_llm.py